Duffew/debt-deliverance/README.md

     *Logo and navigation bar on larger screens*

-    On devices with the full navigation bar displayed, page names change colour when the user hovers with a mouse.
+    On devices with the full navigation bar displayed, page names change colour when the user hovers with a cursor.

 + **Hero Image** - The Welcome page opens with a large image of a flower.
 The purpose is to greet a visitor with a calming picture that puts users in mind of a garden.
 The overlay text uses level 2 headings to clearly articulate the purpose of the website.